pazfe/product-docs/docs/quickstart/devices/gps-trackers.md

 Where `0000` is the default SMS password.

-On other devices the APN setting is done via the A21 command
+On other devices the APN setting is done via the `A21` command:

 ```
 666888,A21,1,server.meigps.com,8800,em,,